Estimating Construction Software: Simplifying Templates

 Keep Your Team Aligned

-Many of these tools can work with your accounting software, so you don’t have to type the same information twice.
-While the software does a lot of the heavy lifting, you’ll still want to review everything carefully.
-After all, the computer is great at math, but you’re the expert who knows what makes sense for each project.
+Projul integrates directly with QuickBooks and other accounting software, so you don’t have to type the same information twice.
+While Projul does a lot of the heavy lifting, you will still want to review everything carefully.
+After all, the computer is great at math, but you are the expert who knows what makes sense for each project.

 Quick tip: To fully utilize template-based software, ensure regular updates to maintain relevance in changing cost conditions.